 Increased Accountability in California

-The Silenced No More Act introduces a legal avenue for users to challenge content moderation decisions, fostering increased accountability and transparency.
+The Silenced No More Act introduces a legal avenue for users to challenge content moderation decisions, which supports increased accountability and transparency.

 Australia has taken steps to address online safety concerns through the Online Safety Act 2021.
 This legislation grants the eSafety Commissioner the authority to issue removal notices for harmful online content and imposes fines for non-compliance.